 ••• Payment plans available upon request. •••

-Course fee includes teaching, class materials, guest teacher fees, property rental and supplies for class hives.
-Classes will be held generally from 10am - 5:30pm unless otherwise specified.
+Course fee includes teaching, class materials, property rental and supplies for class hives.
 Hive visits will occur at least once a session, depending on weather.
-Classes will be taught primarily by Ariella, with occasional guest teacher.

-Students are requested to miss no more than 2 weekend sessions.
+Students are requested to miss no more than 1 weekend session.

 Meals and Accommodation

 The Women's Beekeeping Apprenticeship is not a residential program.
 However, we do have limited basic accommodation options for out of town students seeking to camp on the property or sleep in the Yurt.
 Those interested in sharing an AirBB with other students are welcome to contact me to help facilitate connections.

 Students are encouraged to bring a pack lunch.
 Depending on location there will either be access to a kitchen and fridge or access to a cooler and camp stove.
 Students will be notified as to which location we will be spending the weekend at prior to start of program.
 While students can travel to town during the lunch break, it is highly recommend that you stay on the property for cohesiveness and ease.

 "Bee" tea (herbal), green and black teas will be provided during breaks with occasional seasonal snacks.

 Friday and Saturday class will end most days by dinner.
 If evening or extra early sessions are scheduled (very rare), students will know far in advance and can plan accordingly.
 Sunday class will end by 5pm.

 About Ariella Daly